Beercow/ProcDOT-Plugins/PCAP_tools/README.md

 ```

 ##Overview##
 PCAP_tools is a set of plugins to add functionality to ProcDOT.
 With this plugin, you will be able to dump files from the pcap and vew flows in ProcDOT.
-TCPflow is used with the plugin to accoplish this.
+TCPflow is used with the plugin to accomplish this.

 ##Bugs##
 * Get Follow TCP Stream to show up only on server nodes